-Malicious programming where harmful components are veiled as real documents.
+Malicious programming where harmful components are veiled as genuine documents.
 This incorporates different sorts of viruses, spyware, Trojans, worms, and so on.

 A malware type that works by locking the victim’s framework documents under encryption and requesting a lot of money to open them.

-A strategy of sending emails resembling credible messages, yet containing harmful links that contaminate your PC with malware and attempt to take your credit cards subtleties or banking account login data.
+A strategy of sending emails resembling credible messages, yet containing harmful links that contaminate your PC with malware and attempt to take your credit card subtleties or banking account login data.